CiscoDevNet/cml-class-automation/README.md

 The students can then interact with the lab nodes either using the console ports or, if a management network was provided in the lab definition, the management IP addresses of each node.
 Note: students never need to access CML directly.

+In order for the students to access their lab instance, the deploy script sets up the CML _breakout utility_ on the jump-host node that was described above.
+Access to the jump-host is controlled via a randomly-generated password that will be sent to the students in the email.

 ## Stopping The Labs